 The website has been under development since late 2015 and we now believe that it provides a reasonably accurate picture of the company activities and development from 1900 to 1988.
-The ‘Re-Newall’ page has at last been created (2021), but details are still a bit thin and we would welcome any additional information you can provide.
+The ‘Re-Newall’ page was added in 2021, but details are still a bit thin and we would welcome any additional information you can provide.
 Similarly, we would welcome some help with the Offshoot Companies page that was added in 2023. (contact: email@example.com)

 During September 2017, the ‘Keighley Grinders’ page was added, and a ‘Photo Gallery’ page created.
 As with all pages, these are updated as new material becomes available.
 An ‘Addendum’ page has been added, to explain how the Newall name continued in use into the 21st century.